• Skip to primary navigation

 • Heat skillet over medium heat or until a drop of water sizzles in the pan.

 • Add 1 tsp butter, coat the pan with melted butter.
-Pour a scant 1/3 cup of batter and quickly swirl the pan to evenly coat the bottom.
+Lift the pan off the burner and pour a scant 1/3 cup of batter, quickly swirl the pan to evenly coat the bottom and return pan to burner.

 • Cook until the pancake sets, about 1-2 minutes.
 Using a spatula, lift the pancake by the edge and turn; cook until lightly golden on the other side, about 15-30 seconds.
 Transfer to a plate and keep warm in oven while making the others.